tanbro/redis_func_cache/README.md

 [![readthedocs](https://readthedocs.org/projects/redis-func-cache/badge/)](https://redis-func-cache.readthedocs.io/)
 [![pypi-version](https://img.shields.io/pypi/v/redis_func_cache.svg)](https://pypi.org/project/redis_func_cache/)

+> *A Python library that provides decorators for caching function results in Redis, supporting multiple serialization formats and caching strategies, as well as asynchronous operations.*

+## Abstract

 `redis_func_cache` is a Python library that provides decorators for caching function results in Redis, similar to the caching functionality offered by the standard library.
 Like [`functools`](https://docs.python.org/library/functools.html) module, it includes useful decorators such as [`lru_cache`](https://docs.python.org/library/functools.html#functools.lru_cache), which are valuable for implementing memoization.

 When we need to cache function return values across multiple processes or machines, [Redis][] can be used as a distributed backend.
 The purpose of this project is to provide simple and clean decorator functions to use Redis as a cache backend.
 It implements caches with various eviction/replacement policies such as LRU, FIFO, RR, and LFU.
 (Refer to [Cache Replacement Policies on Wikipedia](https://wikipedia.org/wiki/Cache_replacement_policies) for more details.)